MidnattLantern/hidoc/README.md

 - The feature poster is manditory, an error message will appear if they refuse to publish one, but the other fields are optional.
 For many artists/ illustrators, making up a name or a description for their project can be a source of anxiety, so HiDoc don't expect them to provided that right away.
 - Warning messages are present on all fields, which makes sense for the Deplyed Link that will reject an invalid URL.
 But for Title and description, they don't have any known uses but they do provide merits for potential unknown bugs.

+Documentation
+---
+- Owner of a project can add paragraphs, writing about their project and add content at any time.

 User stories:
 ===